MdM-Rahman/MdM-Rahman/README.md

 🔧 Skills:

 * Coding skills in languages like Java, Python, and JavaScript.
-* Knowledge of cloud platforms like AWS, Azure, or GCP
+* Knowledge of cloud platforms like AWS, Azure, or GCP.
-* Ability to write scripts to automate tasks (e.g. Bash, PowerShell)
+* Ability to write scripts to automate tasks. (e.g. Bash, PowerShell)
-* Knowledge of application performance monitoring and logging
+* Knowledge of application performance monitoring and logging.
-* Collaboration and automation for streamlined development and deployment
+* Collaboration and automation for streamlined development and deployment.
+* Familiar with cloud security best practices and tools like AWS Security Hub, Azure Defender.
+* Strong understanding of network security protocols, encryption, and access management.
+* Hands-on experience with cybersecurity monitoring and incident response tools.

 🌱 Learning:

 My hunger for knowledge knows no bounds.
-I'm deeply passionate about staying on the cutting edge of technology.
-Currently, I'm honing my expertise in cloud technologies and DevOps tools.
+I'm deeply passionate about staying on the cutting edge of cybersecurity technology and honing my expertise in areas like cloud security, threat hunting, and security automation.
+My hunger for knowledge in this domain knows no bounds as I'm constantly looking to expand my skillset and keep up with the rapidly evolving cybersecurity landscape.

 💼 Work Highlights:

-* Contributing to DevOps practices for efficient software delivery.
+*  Contributing to cybersecurity practices for secure software delivery.
-* Supporting root cause analysis during outages or service disruptions.
+*  Supporting incident response and root cause analysis during security incidents or breaches.
-* Helping drive automation initiatives to reduce manual processes.
+*  Helping drive automation and tooling initiatives to enhance security monitoring and threat detection.
-* Writing code to develop, maintain, and update software applications.
+*  Writing code to develop, maintain, and update security applications and tools.
+C
-* Collaborating with developers, QA engineers, sysadmins, and other IT staff to implement DevOps practices.
+*  ollaborating with developers, security analysts, network administrators, and other IT staff to implement cybersecurity best practices.
-* Troubleshooting issues with applications and infrastructure in development and production environments.
+*  Troubleshooting security issues with applications and infrastructure in development and production environments.

 🤝 Let's Connect: